Here's Next Chance For Snow As Cold Air Arrives In Area

 Here's the latest forecast:

 Friday, Nov.
-8: It will be mostly sunny and blustery Friday as the cold air settles in.
+8: Look for a mix of sun and clouds on a blustery day Friday as the cold air settles in.
 The high temperature will only be in the mid to upper 30s, and with the winds kicking up, it will feel colder.
 The overnight low temperature will fall to the mid or upper 20s.

 Saturday, Nov.
 9: Sunny and continued cold with a high temperature around 40 degrees.
 The overnight low will be around the freezing mark.